 Valuation provisions that rely on independent appraisals typically don’t need to be reviewed as frequently as formula provisions.
 If your agreement calls for a negotiated buyout price, consider using a different method or providing for an independent appraisal in the event negotiations fail to prevent litigation.

-Whatever approach or combination of approaches you and your fellow construction business owners decide on, review your buy-sell agreement regularly.
+Whatever approach or combination of approaches you and your fellow business owners decide on, review your buy-sell agreement regularly.
 Everyone will benefit from avoiding unpleasant surprises and ensuring the agreement will work as intended to yield a fair price for ownership shares.
 Contact us if you have questions about your buy-sell agreement.
 We’d be pleased to help you determine if your buy-sell agreement is in need of an update.